cis1912/website/content/lectures/lec05.md

 ## Annotations

 [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) aren't resources on their own, but a type of resource metadata used to store auxillary key/value information about a resource.
 Unlike labels, resources can't be queried by annotations.
-Annotations aren't generally used by Kubernetes itself, but other software in and around your cluster might use the extra metadata to determine its own behavior.
+Annotations aren't generally used by Kubernetes by default, but other software in and around your cluster might use the extra metadata to determine its own behavior.

 ```yaml
 apiVersion: v1